 - Slightly under cook your rice and beans until they are just barely tender.
 They should have a nutty bite to them.

-- Be gentle with them, they are delicate like a crab cake would be.
+- Be gentle with them, they are delicate.
+Plan to cook them on the stove rather than on a grill.
 Transfer them from their paper onto the pan carefully, and flip them carefully.
 Their delicate texture when raw is what makes them delicious after they are cooked.

 - Veggie burgers are on the thin side, so don’t overwhelm them with huge buns.